 For more ideas for things to do in Uluwatu check out my full guide here.

-Where to stay in Uluwatu: When you look up Uluwatu all you see are the iconic clifftop views that go on for days – but these come with a seriously hefty price tag!
-We opted to split our stay in Uluwatu across 2 hotels, and while these hotels do not have direct beach access they did have delightful sundrenched pools that we spent hours in.
+Where to stay in Uluwatu: When you look up Uluwatu all you see are the iconic clifftop views that go on for days – but these can come with a seriously hefty price tag!
+We have previously stayed in Uluwatu in 2 hotels and 1 private villa, and while these properties do not have direct beach access they did have delightful sundrenched pools that we spent hours in.

 The Jepun Sari Uluwatu is a stunning and quiet boutique property located about a 5-10 minute drive from the main “downtown” area of Uluwatu.
 As it only has a handful of rooms it is incredibly peaceful and private, and the rooms are practical and comfortable.